marianorviola/Python-Projects/currency_converter.md

 *You can purchase 0.48564171967160724 bitcoin*

 ### Part 3: Change bitcoin price format from string to decimal.
 >We import the Decimal module from the decimal library in python.
-We recommend the use of decimal format for banking transactions since they tend to be more precise.
+We recommend the use of decimal format for financial transactions since they tend to be more precise.

 ```python
 import requests